mattkenefick/apm/README.md

     version of your app whether or not your customers have internet access.

+### Notes

+    This is a work in progress, started on July 3rd 2015.
+The ideology is taken from what ChalkySticks runs on.
+This repository is a consolidation of code required to perform these tasks.

+    As of July 3rd, 2015, this project is not functional yet.
+There are functional items in other projects that still need to be implemented.

 ### Usage

 Projects will only use the compiled files in `deployment`.
 Any contributers